Sauilitired/PlaceholderAPI/README.md

 [![Build Status](http://ci.extendedclip.com/buildStatus/icon?job=PlaceholderAPI)][ci]

 # Information
+Sauilitired's fork of the PlaceholderAPI repo.
+Changes include:
+- Code style enforcement
+- Removal of the `daddy` sub-command
+- Code cleanup
+- Updated README links (it's a fork and so it felt wrong to send people to PAPI for support)

+#### Original description:

 [PlaceholderAPI][spigot] is a plugin for Spigot servers that allows server owners to display information from various plugins with a uniform format.

 Support for specific plugins are provided either by the plugin itself or through expansions.
 The expansions may be downloaded in-game through the PAPI Expansion Cloud.
 There are currently over 100 expansions that support a wide variety of plugins, such as Essentials, Factions, LuckPerms, and Vault.